n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.code.md

 | Sub-node | - | A type other than main.
 Must match the input type you want to connect to. | Supply Data |
 | Sub-node with sub-nodes | A type other than main |A type other than main.
 Must match the input type you want to connect to. | Supply Data |

+## Built-in methods

+n8n provides these methods to make it easier to perform common tasks in the LangChain Code node.

+--8<-- "_snippets/integrations/builtin/cluster-nodes/langchain-root-nodes/langchaincode/builtin-methods.md"

 ## Related resources

 View [example workflows and related content](https://n8n.io/integrations/langchain-code/){:target=_blank .external-link} on n8n's website.